Osteopathy:

 Treatment options for knee injuries in runners may include:

-Manual therapy techniques: Physiotherapists may use techniques such as massage, joint mobilization, and myofascial release to reduce pain, stiffness, and inflammation in the knee joint and surrounding tissues.
+Manual therapy techniques: Physiotherapists may use massage, joint mobilization, and myofascial release to reduce pain, stiffness, and inflammation in the knee joint and surrounding tissues.

-Exercise therapy: Physiotherapists prescribe targeted exercises to improve strength, flexibility, and endurance in the muscles around the knee, as well as address any imbalances or weaknesses contributing to the injury.
-This may include exercises to strengthen the quadriceps, hamstrings, glutes, and calf muscles, as well as improve core stability and balance.
+Exercise therapy: Physiotherapists prescribe targeted exercises to improve strength, flexibility, and endurance in the muscles around the knee and address any imbalances or weaknesses contributing to the injury.
+This may include exercises to strengthen the quadriceps, hamstrings, glutes, and calf muscles and improve core stability and balance.

-Biomechanical analysis: Physiotherapists assess the runner's gait and running mechanics to identify any issues that may be contributing to the knee injury.
-They may provide guidance on proper running form, footwear selection, and training modifications to prevent recurrence of the injury.
+Biomechanical analysis: Physiotherapists can provide guidance on proper running form, footwear selection, and training modifications to prevent the recurrence of the injury.

-Education and self-management strategies: Physiotherapists empower runners with knowledge and tools to manage their condition independently, including advice on injury prevention, proper warm-up and cool-down techniques, and self-care strategies such as icing and stretching.
+Education and self-management strategies: Physiotherapists empower runners with knowledge and tools to manage their condition independently.